DevGamer9991/Sling-Syncer/README.md

 # Sling Syncer

-This project syncs shift data from the Sling API to Google Calendar.
-It uses Node.js, the Google Calendar API, and Docker.
+This project syncs your current scheduled shift data from [Sling](getsling.com) to Google Calendar for the next month.

+It allows you to bypass the restriction where you can't generate a callendar link in the free version of Sling.

 ## Prerequisites